mokkabonna/knockout-model/README.md

 By default all properties are observable and part of the main object.
 However you can define specific mapping options that follow standard knockout mapping standards.

-The following example doesn't make observables of the Id, Created and Updated properties.
+The following example doesn't make observables of the id, Created and Updated properties.

 	$.KnockoutModel('Person', {
 	    mapping : {
-	        'copy' : ['Id', 'Created', 'Updated']
+	        'copy' : ['id', 'Created', 'Updated']
 	    }
 	}, {});